erland/erlandplugins/TrackStat/trunk/README.txt

 To rate a track just press the numbers 1-5 on the remote, you will see a message on the Squeezebox display which confirms that the rating has been set.

-The TrackStat plugin will add a number of items to the MusicInfoSCR screensaver plugin which makes it possible to show the rating information for the current playing track directly on the screen on the Squeezebox.
-This requires the 2.20 or later version of the MusicInfoSCR plugin provided at http://www.herger.net/slim-plugins/.
+The TrackStat plugin will add a number of title formats which makes it possible to show the rating information for the current playing track directly on the screen on the Squeezebox in either Now Playing or MusicInfoSCR.
+Version 2.30 or later of the MusicInfoSCR plugin provided at http://www.herger.net/slim-plugins/ is required if you want to use MusicInfoSCR.

 The ratings, play count and last play time information will be stored in a track_statistics table, see sql files in SQL directory for exact layout of the table.
 If running slimserver under mysql, the database user configured for slimserver